vahurnya/esp-open-lwip/README.md

-# Open lwIP with NAT and SLIP for the esp8266
+# Open lwIP with NAT, SLIP, and Static routing for the ESP8266

 ## NAT
 The new functions are exported in the "lwip/lwip_napt.h" header.
 NAPT should be enabled on the SoftAP interface of the ESP (this is typically the interface with netif.num == 1).